Art Basel Paris: Paris Art Week

 The October art fair anchors what is known as "Paris Art Week" which includes satellite fairs such as Paris Internationale, Asia Now and the Salon.

 In 2024, it also included a free, public program of exhibitions and installations held in at least nine venues across the city with the fashion brand Miu Miu as an official partner.

 Sections

-Art Basel Paris is broken into a number of specific sections.
+Art Basel Paris is segregated into a number of specific thematic sections.

 The Emergence section features "radical work by emerging talents" and is located on the balconies surrounding the central nave of the Grand Palais.

 There is also a significant amount of public programming, which is accessible free of charge.
 These include installations in notable Paris locations, such as the Place Vendôme, which became an outdoor gallery in 2024 for German artist Carsten Höller's Giant Triple Mushroom sculpture.